d2l-ai/d2l-en/chapter_introduction/index.md

-While few developers ever get it completely right the first time (it might take some test runs to work out the kinks), for the most part, we could write such a program from first principles and confidently launch it *before ever seeing a real customer*.
+While few developers ever get it completely right the first time (it might take some test runs to work out the kinks), for the most part, we could write such a program from first principles and confidently launch it
+*before* ever seeing a real customer.
 Our ability to design automated systems from first principles that drive functioning products and systems, often in novel situations, is a remarkable cognitive feat.
-And when you are able to devise solutions that work $100\%$ of the time, *you should not be using machine learning*.
+And when you are able to devise solutions that work $100\%$ of the time, you should not be using machine learning.

-Fortunately for the growing community of machine learning (ML) scientists, many tasks that we would like to automate do not bend so easily to human ingenuity.
+Fortunately for the growing community of machine learning scientists, many tasks that we would like to automate do not bend so easily to human ingenuity.
 Imagine huddling around the whiteboard with the smartest minds you know, but this time you are tackling one of the following problems:

 * Write a program that predicts tomorrow's weather given geographic information, satellite images, and a trailing window of past weather.
 * Write a program that takes in a question, expressed in free-form text, and  answers it correctly.
 * Write a program that given an image can identify all the people it contains,  drawing outlines around each.
 * Write a program that presents users with products that they are likely to   enjoy but unlikely, in the natural course of browsing, to encounter.

 In each of these cases, even elite programmers are incapable of coding up solutions from scratch.